Bigglay History, Family Crest & Coats of Arms

 Early Origins of the Bigglay family

 Important Dates for the Bigglay family

 This web page shows only a small excerpt of our Bigglay research.
-Another 103 words (7 lines of text) covering the years 1400, 1661, 1754, 1415, 1426, 1529, 1518, 1596, 1569, 1585, 1586, 1596, 1582, 1670, 1623, 1681, 1644, 1687, 1667 and 1746 are included under the topic Early Bigglay History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1400, 1661, 1754, 1415, 1426, 1529, 1582, 1670, 1623, 1681, 1644, 1687, 1667, 1746, 1518, 1596, 1569, 1585, 1586 and 1596 are included under the topic Early Bigglay History in all our PDF Extended History products and printed products wherever possible.

 Bigglay Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Bigglay include Bickley, Bickle, Bickler, Bickleigh, Bigley, Bigly, Biglay and many more.

 Early Notables of the Bigglay family (pre 1700)

-in 1415 and 1426; John Bickley, Member of the Parliament for Stafford in 1529; Thomas Bickley (1518-1596) was an English churchman, a Marian exile...
-Another 40 words (3 lines of text) are included under the topic Early Bigglay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Bigglay Notables in all our PDF Extended History products and printed products wherever possible.